Big Data

 Metrics and Analytics Associate: Metrics and Analytics associates collect, organize, and analyze data received from multiple information sources.
 The process presents the extracted information on key performance metrics.
 They are responsible for maintaining and operating the process and pipeline to gather major metrics and compile them into operational dashboards.

-Skills required for a Data Analytics Career
+Skills Required for a Data Analytics Career

 data analyst skills

 Another important aspect of the data analyst career path is, knowing the skills required to become one.
 The field is constantly evolving, and there seems to be no consensus among recruiters regarding a definite skill set.
-However, we have listed here the top in-demand skills that you cannot overlook at any cost.
+However, we have listed the top in-demand skills you cannot overlook at any cost.
 These include:

 • Math skills: If you want to make a successful career in analytics, you cannot afford to forget some fundamental mathematical skills.
 Working in the big data analytics field requires a concrete foundation of the following mathematical concepts – probability, statistics, linear algebra, and multivariate calculus.

-• Business sense: Without business acumen and sound communication skills, there is no way that a data analyst will understand business problems and come up with solutions to minimize costs, maximize efficiency and tap new revenue opportunities.
+• Business sense: Without business acumen and sound communication skills, there is no way a data analyst will understand business problems and come up with solutions to minimize costs, maximize efficiency and tap new revenue opportunities.

-• Knowledge of analytical tools: Data processing and analysis cannot progress without analytical tools like Spark, SQL and Hadoop.
+• Knowledge of analytical tools: Data processing and analysis cannot progress without analytical tools like Spark, SQL, and Hadoop.

 • Data visualization: Data analysis makes no sense if people can’t see the results.
 Hence, knowledge of data visualization tools such as Power BI, Ggplot, Matplotlib, Tableau, and D3.js is essential.